mostwk/projects/README.md

-# sysmonitor
+# projects
-small app for monitoring pc resources
+doing some small projects for myself